exosite/industrial_iot_schema/channel-signal_io_schema.md

       precision: ${precision_number_of decimal_places}  # optional but recommended
       locked: ${locked_config_state} # optional but recommended - Boolean, marks as not editable by UI, defaults to false if not present
       ## Additional Channel Properties
+      control: ${true|false}" # optional - defaults to false, whether channel is used for device control
       min: ${channel_min_number}  # optional - channel expected value min, applies to numberic type only
       max: ${channel_max_number}  # optional - channel expected value max, applies to numberic type only
       device_diagnostic: false # optional - Tells ExoSense that this is a “meta” signal that describes an attribute of the devices health